gilch/hissp/docs/faq.rst

 Fine.
 You can write macros for any syntax you please.

-Also consider using Hebigo, which keeps all Python expressions, instead of Lissp.
+Also consider using Hebigo_, which keeps all Python expressions, instead of Lissp.

 Also recall that both reader and compiler macros can return arbitrary